FREE SHIPPING on $99 or more (within the contiguous United States)

 Plus, dates are rich in carotenoids - natural antioxidant plant pigments that can sharpen vision and help prevent age-related macular degeneration.

-Using dates to sweeten recipes is a shrewd move – especially if you’re trying to cut down on white sugar.
-(And who isn’t?)
-As you probably know, researchers report that the consumption of white sugar is linked to heart disease, obesity, type 2 diabetes, dementia, depression and certain types of cancer.
+Using dates to sweeten recipes is a wise move – especially if you're trying to cut down on white sugar.
+(And who isn't?)
+As you probably know, researchers report that the consumption of white sugar is linked to heart disease, obesity, type 2 diabetes, dementia, depression, and certain types of cancer.

 Creating a "sugar surrogate" couldn't be easier.
 Simply blend dates with enough water to make a paste, and use it in the same amounts that you would sugar.

-For a satisfying snack, partner dates with cashews or almonds.
-Or, use them to enhance salad dressings, stuffing, marinades and even salsas.
-You can also add dates to fresh (organic) yogurt, oatmeal, salads and cereals, or include them in some homemade energy bars.
+For a satisfying snack, pair dates with cashews or almonds.
+You can also use them to enhance salad dressings, stuffing, marinades, and even salsas.
+You can also add dates to fresh (organic) yogurt, oatmeal, salads, and cereals or include them in some homemade energy bars.

 While dates are fat-free and have a low glycemic index – meaning they won't cause undesirable "spikes" in blood sugar levels – they are somewhat high in calories.
 In fact, since half a dozen dates pack a combined total of 400 calories, they should be eaten in moderation.

-No doubt, although dates taste decadently rich and sweet, it turns out that they are one of the most wholesome and nutritious foods on the planet.
+Although dates taste decadently rich and sweet, they are actually one of the most wholesome and nutritious foods on the planet.

 Sources for this article include: